krancour/brignext/PROPOSAL.md

-Brigade 2.0 is proposed to introduce a less Kubernetes-centric experience, wherein users having little or no Kubernetes experience, or even those lacking direct access to a Kubernetes cluster, can quickly become productive.
+Brigade 2.0 is proposed to introduce a less Kubernetes-centric experience, wherein users having little or no Kubernetes experience, or even those lacking direct access to a cluster, can quickly become productive.
 Breaking changes are on the docket, but Brigade 2.0 should feel familiar to anyone with previous Brigade experience.
 In short, the author proposes Brigade's nuanced transition from "event-driven scripting for Kubernetes" to "event driven scripting (for Kubernetes)."

 ## Motivations